 Recognising that change is a constant feature of today's commercial environment, ACS Registrars is committed to the concept of continuous improvement, working in tandem with clients to ensure on-going enhancement of systems and services.
 Regardless of a company's size or location, ACS Registrars adheres to its policy of providing support at all times.

 ACS Registrars, registration/certification body, is based in the UK and provides organisations worldwide with auditing and certification services.
-We are accredited by UKAS and ANAB to enable us to issue certification for a range of ISO and other standards.
+We are accredited by UKAS to enable us to issue certification for a range of ISO and other standards.

 ACS Registrars Ltd is fully aware of the constraints and pressures that an organisation can be subjected to.
 We understand that any formal system and controls adopted must be flexible and responsive to the growth and development of a business.

 In the firm belief that the audit and certification process should be conducted in a spirit of partnership and openness with the client, ACS Registrars Ltd has established a set of guiding principles, which will be applied throughout the relationship:

 - We listen to our clients and respect their views and opinions.

 - We are professional in our actions at all times, whilst remaining flexible and fair in our approach.